kevinhagenaars/SecureSecrets/README.md

 # SecureSecrets-VSTS
-Generate strong secrets and put them directly into your Azure KeyVault
+Generate strong secrets and put them directly into your Azure Key Vault